Frequently Asked Questions

 If you are interested in being a living donor, you should click on the link to the health questionnaire.
 Once the questionnaire has been fully completed it will be reviewed by a nurse coordinator to determine if you may proceed with initial blood testing.

-Once your blood type, antigen match, and cross match are known, the living donor nurse coordinator will discuss the results and the donation process with you and answer any questions so that you can make an informed decision about proceeding with donation.
+Once your blood type and preliminary blood and uring testing are known, the living donor nurse coordinator will discuss the results and the donation process with you and answer any questions so that you can make an informed decision about proceeding with donation.
 This conversation is strictly confidential and is not shared with the recipient.
 If the donor decides to continue with donation, they must then complete a comprehensive evaluation.

 You will complete a medical history and receive a physical, which includes a blood pressure check, to ensure that you don’t have any concerning health conditions.